Niemodlin – castle and town defensive walls

 Current state

-The castle has survived in the form of a strongly unified, thoroughly rebuilt in the early modern period palace.
-It is difficult to find elements of the original medieval stronghold.
-Since 2015 palace belongs to a private investor who plans to renovate it.
+The castle has survived in the form of a strongly unified, thoroughly rebuilt during the Renaissance and Baroque periods palace.
+It is difficult to find elements of the original medieval building with the naked eye, but its walls are hidden under early modern plaster.
+Since 2015 castle belongs to a private investor who plans to renovate it.
 In the southern and western part of the old town, 6 towers and fragments of the defensive wall have been partially preserved, as well as the wall toothing of the tower at the north-west corner of the town.

 show this monument on map